 - The importance of understanding the composition of the data set when benchmarking.
 In a perfect world, you could segment SaaS benchmarks by aspiration: IPO-track, PE-track, and bootstrap-track.
 Some data sets mix these three groups, others don’t.
 It’s key to know what you are looking at, because you want to benchmark against companies with aspirations similar to your own.

 I’ve embedded a copy of the slides below.
-You can get them on Slideshare or Google Drive as well.
+You can get them on Google Drive as well.

 Thanks to those who attended the session, and please note that we’ll soon be hosting a public webinar version of this as well.
 All are welcome, and I hope to see you there.